 - Turn off water while brushing your teeth (Save up to 2.5 gallons/minute)

-Replacing older water faucets and aerators with high-performing, efficient WaterSense certified models can save an average family 700 gallons of water a year.
+Replacing older water faucets and aerators with high-performing, efficient WaterSense certified models can save an average 700 gallons of water a year.
 EPA certified WaterSense faucets can reduce a sink’s flow by 30% or more, since they use a maximum of 1.5 gallons per minute, as opposed to the standard flow of 2.2 gallons per minute from older, inefficient faucets.

 It’s estimated that more than 50% of irrigation water use goes to waste due to evaporation, runoff, or over-watering.
 But the following simple practices can have a big impact on reducing outdoor water waste and saving money: